archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

 ~~~~~~~~~~~~

 - **Fetch Proximity**:
-  Fetch data in the component that actually renders it—don't lift network calls higher than needed.
+  Fetch data in the component that actually renders it.
+Don't lift network calls higher than needed.

 .. code-block:: js